Equilevel algebras: Classification of equilevel algebras of codimension three in . Cell structure on

+\begin{remark} \rm One can consider this variety as the quotient space of a topological two-sphere by the central symmetry, where the point of class $\Lambda$ is obtained from the poles, and the algebras of classes $Z^{\pm}_i$ correspond to the meridian points with longitudes $0, 180, 90, $ and $270$, with equatorial points of these meridians corresponding to points of classes $\Omega_i$, see Fig.~\ref{alph}. \end{remark}

-{\it Proof.} The equations (\ref{eq1}) follow directly from the conditions (\ref{eqh}).
-Consider the conic subvariety in $\R^6$ defined by these equations.
-The coordinates $p_{12}, p_{24}$ and $p_{34}$ cannot simultaneously vanish at a non-zero point of this subvariety.
-Its projection to the subspace $\R^3$ with these coordinates defined by forgetting the remaining coordinates is a homeomorphism which is linear on any line through the origin, so it defines a homeomorphism of the projectivization of this subvariety to $\RP^2$. $\Box$
+{\it Proof of Proposition \ref{proph}.} The equations (\ref{eq1}) follow directly from the conditions (\ref{eqh}).
+The regularity of their solution set outside the point (\ref{sipo}) follows immediately from these equations.
+Consider the conic subvariety in ${\mathbb R}^6$ defined by these equations.
+The coordinates $p_{12}, p_{24}$, and $p_{34}$ cannot all vanish simultaneously at a non-zero point of this subvariety.
+Its projection to the subspace ${\mathbb R}^3$ with these coordinates, defined by forgetting the remaining coordinates, is a homeomorphism which is linear on any line through the origin.
+Thus, this projection defines a homeomorphism of the projectivization of this subvariety to ${\mathbb R}P^2$.
+The conditions for $Z_i$ sets follow immediately from their definitions. $\Box_{\ref{proph}} $